JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 |   2153085<br/> Lixin Ma    |   √    |   √    |        |   √    |        |   √    |   √    |   √    |   √   |     25%      |
 |  2154284 <br/>Junhao Yang  |   √    |        |   √    |   √    |        |   √    |        |   √    |   √   |     25%      |

+The project description part is summarized by Juekai Lin and Lixin Ma.

+The Platform and Architecture Styles is summarized by Weicheng Zheng and Lixin Ma.

+The design pattern and Design Decisions is summarized by Juekai Lin and Junhao Yang.

+The Platform-dependent Architecture is summarized by Weicheng Zheng and Juekai Lin.

+The Subsystems and Interfaces are summarized by all the group members.
 Specifically, Weicheng Zheng is mainly responsible for the Fitness Action Coaching and Equipment SubSystem.
 Juekai Lin is mainly responsible for the Fitness Tutorial Subsystem.
 Lixin Ma is mainly responsible for the Healthy Diet Subsystem.
 Junhao Yang is mainly responsible for the Login and Registration Subsystem.

+The Interface Specification is summarized by Weicheng Zheng and Junhao Yang.

+The example in 4.4 part is summarized by Lixin Ma and Junhao Yang.

+The Data Persistence Mechanism is summarized by Weicheng Zheng and Juekai Lin.

+The Distribution Mechanism is summarized by Junhao Yang.

+The Search and Browse Tutorials usecase is summarized by Juekai Lin.

+The AI analyzes dietary records usecase is summarized by Lixin Ma.

+The Progress on Prototyping is summarized by Lixin Ma and Junhao Yang.